kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

 3. Transformed images should be included in the writeup.

 #### Solution
 The code for my perspective transform is implemented in a function called `warp(...)` (Lines 469 - 501).
 In order to perform a perspective transform, we need to pick source points (from the cameras view) and the corresponding desired points in the bird view.
 This can be done by taking an image where the lanes are straight, and manually choose the points from the original and in the destination image that does not exist yet.
-I chose the hardcode the source and destination points in the following manner (Lines 475 - 485):
+I chose to hardcode the source and destination points in the following manner (Lines 475 - 485):

 ```
     src = np.float32([[275, 680],